Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample4_EncryptDecrypt.md

 ## Creating a key

-First we create a RSA key which will be used to encrypt and decrypt.
+First, we create a RSA key which will be used to encrypt and decrypt.

 ```C# Snippet:KeysSample4CreateKey
 // Let's create a RSA key which will be used to encrypt and decrypt